 Randall has continued this excellence in trial, arbitration, mediation and informal settlement discussions, recovering millions of dollars on behalf of injured clients and earning a reputation with the bench and defense bar as a prepared and tireless advocate.

 Randall recently served as both the Vice-Chair and then the Co-Chair of the Trial Lawyers Section of the Lancaster Bar Association.
-He has earned the prestigious “AV Preeminent” rating from his peers and Randall was also recently named a “Rising Star” by Pennsylvania Super Lawyers.
+He has earned the prestigious “AV Preeminent” rating from his peers and Randall was also recently named a “Rising Star” by Pennsylvania Super Lawyers again for 2020.

 In his limited spare time, Randall and his wife Cheryl enjoy nature and travel.
 They are very involved in their church where Randall was formerly a deacon and then served an extended term as the congregation’s Council Chair.
 He presently serves as a youth group advisor.

 Randall has also previously served on multiple boards, including Eastern Mennonite Missions, Friendship Community and the Kairos School of Spiritual Formation.
-He is preparing to join the Board of Mennonite Mission Network.
-He is also an adjunct faculty member at Harrisburg Area Community College.
+He is presently on the Board of Mennonite Mission Network.

 Randall says the most rewarding part of his job is “giving people a voice who do not feel like they have been heard.
 In order to give a voice to someone, you first have to hear them fully.
 I love the moment when my client realizes I am deeply invested in their individual story and commitment to telling it well on their behalf.”